Interactive

 — Yu-Lan Lin, Ed.D Senior Program Director, World Languages

-Image top: Camkidz interactive television prototype, Botticelli Interactive, webcam portal designed by Ark Studios, 1998 - 2000
+Image top of page: Camkidz interactive television prototype, Botticelli Interactive, webcam portal designed by Ark Studios, 1998 - 2000